-The Department of Psychiatry and Behavioral Sciences at Northwestern University sponsors a weekly Grand Rounds seminar during the academic year Wednesdays 11:00am to 12:30pm.
+The Department of Psychiatry and Behavioral Sciences at Northwestern University sponsors a weekly Grand Rounds seminar during the academic year on Thursdays from 12:00pm to 1:00pm.
 This provides an excellent opportunity for graduate students to observe research or scholarly presentations in company of other members from our large and diverse department.
 Presentations are given by prominent local and visiting speakers from across the country, and students often have an opportunity to meet with these speakers at a trainee lunch held after the presentation.
 Psychiatry Grand Rounds is an important opportunity for shared professional experience, and students are expected to attend regularly; first year students are required to attend Grand Rounds.